jlebar/git-pr-chain/README.md

  - add or remove commits,
  - rewrite history to modify a commit,
  - rewrite history to reorder PRs, or
- - submit a PR (and thus lose a PR in your chain).
+ - merge a PR (and thus lose a PR in your chain).

 ## Example